-Among the three primary goals of the Bachelor of Science in Business Administration at USC Marshall is that students will graduate with a deep grounding in one or more specific areas of business, selected according to the student’s personal and professional goals and objectives.
-Marketing is a popular choice for specialized, functional knowledge of identification of markets, branding and selling a product or idea.
+Among the three primary goals of the Bachelor of Science in Business Administration at USC Marshall is that students will graduate with a deep grounding in one or more specific areas of business.
+Marketing is a popular choice for specialized, functional knowledge of identification of markets, branding, and selling a product or idea.

 In order to gain this deeper understanding, business administration majors must complete 12 units of upper-division elective courses (typically three 4-unit courses) offered by the Marshall School, specifically 300- or 400-level course with the MKT prefix.
 Students can also satisfy the business electives requirement through participation in a Marshall School sponsored international exchange program.
 Click here for more information.